cidles/poio-api/doc/howto.rst

     </fs>
   </a>

-The node for the word annotation looks similar, but in addition to the utterance node it also has an `<edge>` to the corresponding utterance node.
-Edges are created for all annotations of tiers that have time slots *and* a parent tier in EAF (those tiers have the stereotype `"Time Subdivision"` in EAF).
+The node for the word annotation is similar to the utterance node, except for an additional `<edge>` tag that links the node to the corresponding utterance node.
+Nodes and edges are created for all annotations of tiers that have time slots *and* a parent tier in EAF (those tiers have the stereotype `"Time Subdivision"` in EAF).

 For tiers that have a parent tier but *no regions* Poio API only creates annotations that refer to the node in the parent tier (stereotypes `"Symbolic